TIRANA, July 10

 The Castle of Kruja

 The cobblestone street takes up to the Castle of the city.
 Advice: Wear comfortable and nonslip shoes.
 The castle was a stronghold and the heart of resistance and a major obstacle to the expansion of the Ottoman Empire in Western Europe.
 The castle resisted three sieges and it finally fell in 1478, ten years after the death of Gjergj Kastrioti.
-The castle has an elliptic shape and it is found on a rugged hilly terrain and it covers an area of 2.5 hectares.
+The castle has an elliptic shape and it is found in rugged hilly terrain and it covers an area of 2.5 hectares.
 Due to the presence of a water spring within its walls, the castle never suffered from the lack of water supply.

 Nowadays, visitors to the castle can explore the Skanderbeg’s and the Ethnographic Museums.
-The ticket for entering the each of the museums is Lek 200.
+The ticket for entering each of the museums is Lek 200.
 Tourists can see a copy of the helmet and the sword of Scanderbeg in the main hall, the flags, and stems of important families of that time who supported the national hero.

-In the premises of the castle, there are the ruins of buildings from different periods and a few restaurants.
+On the premises of the castle, there are the ruins of buildings from different periods and a few restaurants.

 Hike to SariSalltik

 Sari Salltik is a religious site and a viewpoint at the summit of Kruja Mountain.
 Hundreds of pilgrims visit the shrine and many believe that it is a place where miracles may happen.
 The place can be reached by car, or by foot.
-It takes about two hours of walk from the city up to the mountain.
+It takes about two hours to walk from the city up to the mountain.